4W4I5/Semester-6-Notes/InfoSec/Finals Prep/Finals Prep Notes.md

 		- Extract checksum and compare at sender side

 ## Message Authentication Code (MAC)

 An alternative authentication technique involves using a secret key to generate a small fixed-size block of data known as a cryptographic checksum or MAC, appended to the message.
 This technique assumes that two communicating parties (say A and B) share a common secret key (K).
 When A sends a message to B, it calculates the MAC as follows:

 - Similar to FCS
 - A and B share a common secret Key K
 - MAC calculated via C(K,M) and appended to message
-- B Calculates MAC and comapres
+- B Calculates MAC and compares the received MAC

-\[text{MAC} = C(K, M)\]

-If the received MAC matches the calculated MAC, then:
+	- If match

-- The receiver is assured that the message has not been altered.
-- The receiver is assured that the message is from the alleged sender.
+		- Assured that the message has not been altered and that the message is from the alleged sender.

 ## MACs Based on Block Ciphers

-Two methods:

 1. **DAA (Data Authentication Algorithm)**
 	- **Description**: DAA is based on the Data Encryption Standard (DES).
 It uses DES in a cryptographic mode that ensures data integrity and authenticity.
 	- **Details**: The DAA algorithm involves applying DES in cipher block chaining (CBC) mode to produce a fixed-length output (often 64 bits) from any input length.
 The algorithm ensures that any modification to the message will result in a different MAC, which the receiver can detect.
-   - *[Added for clarity]*
-2. **CMAC (Cipher-based Message Authentication Code)**
+1. **CMAC (Cipher-based Message Authentication Code)**
 	- **Description**: CMAC is a block cipher-based MAC algorithm that is designed to provide message authentication.
 It can be used with any block cipher, including AES and DES.
 	- **Details**: CMAC involves encrypting the message using a block cipher in a specific mode (typically CBC), then processing the final block with a special key.
-This key is derived from the original encryption key using a defined method, ensuring the integrity and authenticity of the message.
+		- This key is derived from the original encryption key using a defined method, ensuring the integrity and authenticity of the message.
-   - *[Added for clarity]*

-## CBC MAC (CMAC)

-**Description**:
+		- The final encryption MSB yields the Length of Message T

-- An adversary can exploit CBC MAC when given the CBC MAC of a one-block message ( X ):
+	- **Flaw:** An adversary can exploit CBC MAC when given the CBC MAC of a one-block message ( X ):
-  - If ( T = \text{MAC}(K, X) )
+		- If ( T = MAC(K, X) )
-  - The adversary knows the CBC MAC for the two-block message ( X \parallel (X \oplus T) ), which is also ( T ).
+			- The adversary knows the CBC MAC for the two-block message ( X \|\| (X  +  T) ), which is also ( T ).

-**Attack on CMAC:**

 				- It cannot be used for variable length messages:
-  - ( T1 = \text{MAC}(M1) )
+					- T1 = MAC(M1)
-  - ( T2 = \text{MAC}(M2 \oplus T1) = \text{MAC}(M1 \parallel M2) )
+					- T2 = MAC(M2 + T1) = MAC(M1 \|\| M2)